azonenberg/serdes-website/serdes/_posts/2025-07-04-Switch-project-pt3.md

 * VSC8512 hardware design checklist (DS00004697A)
 * VSC8504 Serdes6G IBIS-AMI model.
 This is for the 4-port version of the same PHY but is linked on the product web page; presumably the 04 and 12 use the same IP.
 * VSC742x / 85x2 reference design guide (UG1037).
 This describes a 24-port switch reference design using a SparX-III / Caracal switch ASIC (including 12 integrated PHYs) paired with a VSC85x2.
 Not a ton interesting here.
-* Microchip Ethernet Switch API (MESA), MIT licensed HAL for Microchip/Vitesse PHYs and switches available on GitHub
+* Microchip Ethernet Switch API (MESA), MIT licensed HAL for Microchip/Vitesse PHYs and switches available on GitHub.
+As you'll see in a bit, this is an absolute gold mine of information but it's (perhaps intentionally) not well documented what a lot of the bitfields and APIs do.

 ## Initial observations

 It's pretty easy to see that the VSC8512 is a nerfed switch ASIC.
 There's an entire DDR I/O controller that's unused (over a dozen VDD_IODDR pins you're instructed to ground, plus a large group of NC pins in the surrounding area).
-So docs for the original switch ASIC, which I suspect is probably the VSC742x, are potentially of interest too.
+So docs for the un-crippled switch ASIC, which I suspected and later confirmed was the VSC742x, are potentially of interest too.

 The IBIS-AMI model included the magic name "Serdes6G".
 Searching for this turned up some additional docs, most notably AN3743 (DS00003743A) which purports to be about the VSC74xx / 84xx but seems to be describing something very similar to what's on the 8512.